nemanjaandjelkovic/jobrunrrbt/README.md

 ## Documentation

-If you want to see documentation, you need to build application and start dependencies dokka.
+If you want to see documentation, you need to build application first and use dokka plugin.

-In documentation, you can see all descriptions of functions and models.
+In documentation, you can see description of functions and models.

-The Swagger UI page will then be available at http://server:port/swagger-ui/index.html
+The Swagger UI page will then be available at `http://server:port/swagger-ui/index.html`

-The OpenAPI description will be available at the following url for json format: http://server:port/v3/api-docs
+The OpenAPI description will be available at the following url for json format: `http://server:port/v3/api-docs `

-Documentation can be available in yaml format as well, on the following path : http://server:port/v3/api-docs.yaml
+Documentation can be available in yaml format as well, on the following path : `http://server:port/v3/api-docs.yaml`

 - server: The server name or IP
 - port: The server port